-Restructured loans are of "substandard" or lower grades, they are regarded as not being impaired and have been included in the above table.
+The occurrence of loss event(s) may not necessarily result in impairment loss where the loans are fully collateralised.
+While such loans are of "substandard" or lower grades, they are regarded as not being impaired and have been included in the above table.